Canva Pricing (2026) — The Essential Guide

 Workflow management

-If you want to run ‘managed’ approvals process on designs, you can use the ‘Canva for Teams’ plan’s workflow management features to do this.
+If you want to run a managed approvals process on designs, you can use the ‘Canva Business’ plan’s workflow management features to do this.

-Canva for Teams features more sophisticated sharing and approval tools that the other plans.
+Canva Business features more sophisticated sharing and approval tools than the other plans.

 Template locking

-The ‘Canva for Teams’ plan lets you lock down your templates more tightly — meaning that you can retain more control over the appearance of your assets and avoid ‘drift’ away from your standard brand guidelines.
+The ‘Canva Business’ plan lets you lock down your templates more tightly — this gives you more control over the appearance of your assets and helps you avoid ‘drift’ away from standard brand guidelines.

 Storage